 - The problem of crowd data collection, how to check the quality of collected data Additionally, this group will be directly involved in technical testing of newly available applications that improve fieldwork efficiency and organize “hands-on” workshops.

-The aim of the SIG in the long run is to try to influence the industry to create tools that archaeologists need.
-The SIG would also be directly involved in the creation of new applications for archaeologists that could be used in field survey.
+The long-term goal of the SIG is to try to influence the industry to create tools that archaeologists need.
+The SIG would also be directly involved in the development of new applications for archaeologists that could be used in field survey.
 We encourage all interested CAA members to join the SIG.
 We hope that sharing our field survey experience will help to exchange ideas and standardize survey strategies that rely on Mobile GIS.